Nihal Atsız

+Initially, he was an ardent Muslim that opposed atheism, condemned communism, defended the existence of God, and said that morality was very important for society.
+He later became a critic of Islam, calling it "a religion created by Arabs, for Arabs".
+Despite his criticisms of religion, Atsız had a turbulent relationship with Islam.
+Atsız defined Islam as the national religion of the Turks.
+He said that it should be respected and said that religion was an indispensable part of a nation.
+He also harshly criticized the practices of Kemalism that disturbed religious Turks.
+When asked about one of his favorite poets, Mehmet Akif Ersoy, who defended the ideology of "Islamism", he praised Islamism and said that it was the national ideal of the Ottoman Turks.
+When Atsız died, his coffin was brought to the mosque and a religious ceremony was held and funeral prayers were performed.

 Personal life

-Nihâl Atsız was born on January 12, 1905, at Kasımpaşa, Istanbul.
+Nihâl Atsız was born on January 12, 1905, at Kadıköy, Istanbul.
 His father was navy commander Mehmet Nail Bey, from the Çiftçioğlu family of Torul, Gümüşhane; and his mother was Fatma Zehra, daughter of navy commander Osman Fevzi Bey, from the Kadıoğlu family of Trabzon.
-Nihâl Atsız had two sons from his second wife Bedriye Atsız, who he married in 1935.
-Yağmur Atsız, a left-wing journalist and writer, and Dr. Buğra Atsız, academician and nationalist writer; he also had an adopted daughter: Kaniye Atsız.
-The marriage was divorced in 1975.
+Atsız had two sons from his second wife Bedriye Atsız, whom he married in 1935.
+They were Yağmur Atsız, a left-wing journalist and writer, and Dr. Buğra Atsız, and academician and nationalist writer; he also had an adopted daughter: Kaniye Atsız.
+They divorced in 1975.
 Atsız had a younger brother, Nejdet Sançar, also a prominent personality of the pan-Turkist ideology.
-The surname he adopted following the enforcement of the Surname Law by Atatürk means 'nameless' or 'one who has not yet made himself a name.
-Because in Old Turkic Culture you should be successful to deserve a name.
-Atsız name was also the name of at least two Seljuk emirs, Atsiz (1098 – 1156) and Atsiz ibn Uwaq (died 1078 or 1079).
+The surname he adopted following the enforcement of the Surname Law by Atatürk means 'nameless' or "one who has not yet made himself a name," for in Old Turkic Culture, you should be successful to deserve a name.
+Atsız was also the name of at least two Seljuk emirs, Atsiz (1098 – 1156) and Atsiz ibn Uwaq (died 1078 or 1079).

+Atsız's godfather is Turkish politician and statesman Dr. Rıza Nur, who was also a Turkish nationalist.
+He also had a younger brother named Necdet Sançar.
+His brother was also a staunch Turkish nationalist, and they published many magazines and books together.
+The death of his brother Necdet Sançar affected Atsız greatly, and he himself died 10 months after his brother's death.